M2 - Modeling and Numerical Analysis (MANU)

 Presentation

-MANU is a high-level program oriented towards solving applied problems (industrial, physical, biological, health) through mathematical analysis and numerical simulation.
-Its goal is to train PhDs or, more generally, scientists with a concrete sense of the problems and a thorough mastery of numerical approximation tools, as well as the most recent analysis techniques.
-The program integrates an important core of advanced courses in numerical and theoretical analysis of PDEs with courses in optimization and learning, computer science, and modeling.
-An important asset is the familiarization with advanced implementation tools and a close link with recent research topics from academia and industry.
+MANU is a high-level program focused on solving applied problems (industrial, physical, biological, health) through mathematical analysis and numerical simulation.
+Its goal is to train PhD students or, more generally, scientists with a practical understanding of problems and in-depth mastery of numerical approximation tools, as well as the latest analysis techniques.
+The program includes a significant core of advanced courses in numerical and theoretical analysis of PDEs, with courses in optimization and learning, computer science, and modeling.
+An important asset is the familiarization with advanced implementation tools and a close link with recent research topics from academic and industrial circles.

 Read more